Judge says government must release Columbia protester Mahmoud Khalil, but has until Friday to appeal

 The judge's decision comes after several other legal residents targeted for their activism have been released from custody, including another Palestinian student at Columbia, Mohsen Mahdawi; a Tufts University student, Rumeysa Ozturk; and a Georgetown University scholar, Badar Khan Suri.

-Rubio has cited a rarely used statute to justify the deportation of Khalil and others, which gives him power to deport those who pose “potentially serious adverse foreign policy consequences for the United States.”

-Khalil isn’t accused of breaking any laws during the protests at Columbia.
-The government, however, has said that noncitizens who participate in such demonstrations should be expelled from the country for expressing views that the administration considers to be antisemitic and “pro-Hamas,” referring to the Palestinian militant group that attacked Israel on Oct.
+Khalil isn’t accused of breaking any laws during the protests at Columbia, but the Trump administration has argued that noncitizens who participate in such demonstrations should be expelled from the country.
+They say such protesters express views that are antisemitic and “pro-Hamas,” referring to the Palestinian militant group that attacked Israel on Oct.
 7, 2023.

-Khalil, then an international affairs graduate student, had served as a negotiator and spokesperson for student activists at Columbia who took over a campus lawn last spring to protest Israel’s military campaign in Gaza.
+Khalil, then an international affairs graduate student, served as a negotiator and spokesperson for student activists.
+He wasn’t among the demonstrators arrested, but his prominence in news coverage and willingness to speak publicly made him a target of critics.

-The university brought police in to dismantle the encampment after a small group of protesters seized an administration building.
-Khalil is not accused of participating in the building occupation and wasn’t among the people arrested in connection with the demonstrations.